 - 2018/02: Headed to the NICE Workshop for a peek at some of the new neuromorphic chips hitting the scene in 2018!

 - 2018/01: Our submission to the Machine Comprehension with Commonsense Knowledge shared task achieved a top score, paper to follow

 - 2017/11: The CFP for the 2018 Telluride workshop is out: “Embodied Perception & Cognition”

 - 2017/10: Looking forward to upcoming talks at Georgetown (Nov 8) and the Ann Arbor Deep Learning Event (Nov 18)

-- 2017/04: I’ll be at the 2017 Telluride Neuromorphic Cognition Engineering workshop as an invitee of the Autonomous Agents in Unknown Environments topic; interested students see link to apply
+- 2017/04: I’ll be at the 2017 Telluride Neuromorphic Cognition Engineering workshop with the Autonomous Agents in Unknown Environments group; interested students see link to apply

 - 2017/02: DEEPLANG ranked 3rd of 31 teams’ crosslingual semantic textual similarity systems (genre: image captions); Simple Semantic Similarity paper to be presented this summer

 - 2016/12: Heading to NIPS 2016 with three from our team, reach out in Barcelona to talk about monolingual data in NMT or spiking nets!

 - 2016/10: I’ll speak about tuning neural machine translation at AMTA in Austin